Jarn/jarn.mkrelease/README.txt

     python            The Python executable used; defaults to python2.4. distbase          The value prepended if dist-location does not contain a host part; defaults to jarn.com:/home/psol/dist.
-    distdefault       The default value for dist-location.
+    distdefault       The default value for dist-location; defaults to jarn.com:/home/psol/dist/public.

     The [aliases] section may be used to define short names for (one or more) dist-locations.